GeorgePelekas/AIGIS-IDS-SCADA-IEC104/README.md

 9× faster — but at this data scale the costs are negligible. the false alarm rate matters more.

+The model deployed in the cascade is refitted on all 400 NORMAL training flows once the hyperparameters are fixed, which brings the false alarms on the test set down from 3 to 2 (Normal recall 0.99 instead of 0.98).
+The figures in the table above are those of the tuning fit (320 flows).

 ---

 ## Dataset & Citation